SeekNHack/minecraft-plugins-mod/README.md

 ## List of Plugins

 - [Killer Custom Message ](https://github.com/SeekNHack/killer_custom_message_mc_plugin): Set a custom killing message when you defeat a player
-- [Random Drops](https://github.com/SeekNHack/random-drops-plugin-mc): Generate a random item when a block is broken
+- [Random Drops ](https://github.com/SeekNHack/random-drops-plugin-mc): Generate a random item when a block is broken

 ## Contribute